urban-wombat/flattables/README.md

-# FlatTables
+# FlatTables - A Simple Subset of FlatBuffers

 A simple and fast way to get started with Google FlatBuffers.

+Have a look at the [FlatBuffers official documentation](https://google.github.io/flatbuffers) to see why you should seriously consider FlatBuffers (and by implication FlatTables) for VERY fast binary data transfer.

 ## Advantages

 ### Auto-Generation of schema and Go code:

-* FlatTables generates the FlatBuffers schema is auto-generated.
+* FlatTables auto-generates the FlatBuffers schema from your data.
   All you need to do is write a very simple self-describing gotables data file (sample below).
-  This means normalising your objects to one or more tables (tabular tables, not FlatBuffers tables).
+  This means normalising your objects to one or more tables (tabular tables, like database tables).

   FlatBuffers and FlatTables use 'table' in a slightly different sense, but if you see them as tabular tables, it makes sense.

 * FlatBuffers utility `flatc` generates Go code to write (and read) data conforming to the FlatBuffers schema.

-* FlatTables generates Go code to write gotables formatted data to a FlatBuffers []byte array.
+* FlatTables generates Go code to write gotables-formatted data to a FlatBuffers []byte array.

 * FlatTables generates Go code to test that data has been written to FlatBuffers correctly.

 * The read step is VERY fast.
 There is no additional code between you and the auto-generated FlatBuffers code.
   (Note: the read step at this stage is read-only.
-This may improve.)
+This may get better.)

 * You write only your own code to call these auto-generated methods, and denormalise the data from tabular to your prefered data structures.